StatisticalRethinkingJulia/TuringModels.jl/README.md

 ### v1.0.0

 - Set upper bounds in [compat] section of Project.toml
-- Activated CompatHelper (see CompatHelpper.jl)
+- Activated CompatHelper (see CompatHelper.jl)
 - No longer uses Literate.jl.
 This version simply contains the models.
 - Some of the models are pretty slow.